 Responsibilities – All Employees

-- Employee Responsibilities to Persons Served:
+Employee duty to Persons served:

 - People with disabilities, their families, friends and allies teach us much about the importance and value of listening to and being guided by the very people who “experience” the services and supports that we provide.
 Therefore: